blackducksoftware/bd_export_spdx2.2/README.md

-# Synopsys Black Duck - bd_export_spdx22.py
+# Synopsys Black Duck - bd_export_spdx22_json.py
 # OVERVIEW

-This script is provided under an OSS license (specified in the LICENSE file) to allow users to export an SPDX version 2.2 tag-value file from Black Duck projects.
+This script is provided under an OSS license (specified in the LICENSE file) to allow users to export SPDX version 2.2 in JSON format from Black Duck projects.

 It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.

 # DESCRIPTION

-The script is designed to export an SPDX version 2.2 tag-value file from a Black Duck project.
+The script is designed to export SPDX version 2.2 in JSON format from a Black Duck project.

-It relies on the `hub-rest-api-python` package to access the Black Duck APIs (see prerequisites below to install and configure this package).
+It relies on the Black Duck `hub-rest-api-python` package to access the Black Duck APIs (see prerequisites below to install and configure this package).

 The project name and version need to be specified.
 If the project name is not matched in the server then the list of projects matching the supplied project string will be displayed (and the script will terminate).
 If the version name is not matched for the specified project, then the list of all versions will be displayed  (and the script will terminate).

-The output file in SPDX tag-value format can optionally be specified; the project name and version name with .spdx extension will be used for the default filename if nor specified.
+The output file in SPDX JSON format can optionally be specified; the project name and version name with .json extension will be used for the default filename if nor specified.
 If the output file already exists, it will be renamed using a numeric extension (for example `.001`).

 The optional `--recursive` option will traverse sub-projects to include all leaf components.
 If not specified, and sub-projects exist in the specified project, then the sub-projects will be skipped.